 Many a time, the flickering issue is due to your unstable graphic driver.
 There can be several reasons behind that.
 Maybe a new broken update caused the error or some other software interfering with graphic drivers.

-To solve the issue caused due to the graphic driver, you need to remove your current video driver in Safe Mode and reinstall the new and latest driver update.
+To solve the issue caused due to the graphic driver, you need to remove your current video driver in Safe Mode and reinstall the latest driver update.

-Though I would warn you, it can sometimes lead to increased problems in your system if used incorrectly.
-If you are not comfortable tweaking your systems settings in safe mode, I would advise you to ask someone who can do this for you.
+Though I would warn you, it can sometimes lead to increased problems in your PC if used incorrectly.
+If you are not comfortable tweaking your system’s settings in safe mode, I advise you to ask someone who can do this for you.